Ask our AI-chatbot

 The Research Council will not award support that constitutes state aid under this call.
 This means that funding from the Research Council can only be used to fund the research organisations’ project costs.
 The costs of Norwegian and international partners that are not research organisations must be excluded from the budget tables.
 This is to simplify administrative follow-up of the project.
 The partners’ costs are as such not included in the formal project follow-up with reporting of accounts and approval of costs.
 However, the activities these partners will perform should be described in the project description (under section 3.2).

-Support may be granted for the following cost categories:
+Support may be granted for the following cost categories

 • Payroll and indirect expenses related to researcher time (including research fellowship positions) at the research organisations.
 For doctoral research fellowships, funding is limited to a maximum of three full-time equivalents.
-Funding for two to four years may be granted for post-doctoral research fellowships.
+Funding for three to four years may be granted for post-doctoral research fellowships.

 • Equipment, encompassing operating and depreciation costs for scientific equipment and research infrastructure necessary for the implementation of the project.
 All these investments must be specified in the application.